mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

     batch [750/750] loss[0.040]

-Let's see the performance on the train set!
+Let’s see the performance on the train set!

 .. code:: ipython3